 As in previous years the Academy's reserve policy has considered the risk of fluctuations of grant income and spending needs.
 The governors' policy for reserves has always been not to carry forward large reserves but to utilise funding received in school in-year to benefit pupils.
-However, following the significant deficit in 2019/20, partially due to the unforeseen impact of Covid-19 the school has revised this policy with an initial focus to reduce the cumulative deficit.
-Once achieved the secondary focus is to adopt a sustainable budget model, which enables a surplus generating budget whilst allowing for capital expenditure and depreciation provision and ensures a safeguard against future unforeseen events.
+However, following a number of years in a deficit position the new policy is to create a sustainable budget model, which enables a surplus generating budget whilst allowing for capital expenditure and ensures a safeguard against future unforeseen events.